HassanAlRabea/goodreads_rec_sys/README.md

 # Book Recommendation System

 ## Overview
-This repository contains the implementation of a book recommendation system using Neural Collaborative Filtering (NCF) based on implicit and explicit user feedback.
+This repository contains the implementation of a book recommendation system that leverages the power of Neural Collaborative Filtering (NCF) and GPT-4 from OpenAI for personalized book recommendations.

 ## Features
 - Data normalization and processing for user and book IDs.
 - Implementation of NeuMF, a fusion of Matrix Factorization (MF) and Multi-Layer Perceptron (MLP) for recommendation.
 - Batch prediction with incremental saving and crash handling.
 - Dynamic sampling of prediction results to reduce file size.
-- User-specific book recommendations with reranking based on user's textual requests.
+- User-specific book recommendations with reranking based on textual requests using GPT-4.

+## OpenAI GPT-4 Integration
+The system uses OpenAI's GPT-4 for understanding and processing user textual requests to filter and rerank recommendations.
+The interaction with GPT-4 is handled through the OpenAI API, which requires an API key for access.

 ## Dataset
 The dataset includes user ratings, to-read lists, book metadata, and book tags.
 These are located in the `data/goodreads_raw` directory and should be structured as follows: